Last updated on May 21, 2021.

 How to cure ASD?

-- Atypical antipsychotics: commonly prescribed medications are Risperdal or Abilify, are the only group of medications specifically approved for children with autism.
-This is because studies show them to benefit autism-related irritability.
-However, atypical antipsychotics may also improve anxiety, impulsivity, or mood.
+- Atypical antipsychotics: commonly prescribed medications, Risperdal or Abilify, are the only group of medications specifically approved for children with autism.
+This is because studies show that they relieve autism-related irritability.
+However, atypical antipsychotics may also improve anxiety, impulsivity or mood.

 Support Services and Strategies for ASD in Hong Kong